 Rape porn, bestiality, the exploitation of women... that sort of thing?

-There’s an actor named Max Hardcore who does extreme porn—things like urination humiliation.
+There’s an actor called Max Hardcore who does extreme porn – things like urination humiliation.
 A lot of people don’t think that’s OK, me included.
 He’s done jail time.
 But my dad says he shouldn’t be in jail.
-He’s very sensitive to First Amendment rights.
+He’s very sensitive to first amendment rights.
 As for exploitation, well, it’s tricky.
 You can be exploited in any industry.
 I don’t think the porn industry has a higher instance of exploitation.

 My grandmother, Maria, was something else.
-She wanted to see the film, so she took her friend Ida along after my dad got her free tickets.
-Part of the reason was that it was free—she was a child of wartime, and took anything free that was being offered.
-She thought it was disgusting, but she did understand that people were sexual beings.
-My mother was of two minds, but ultimately my father was very good at his job—at distributing—and she mostly supported him.
-She even decorated the bathroom of his strip club.
+She wanted to see the film so she took her friend Ida along after my dad got her free tickets.
+Part of the reason was that it was free – she was a child of wartime, so took anything free that was being offered.
+She thought it was disgusting but she did understand that people were sexual beings.
+My mother was in two minds, but, ultimately, [my father] was very good at his job – at distributing – and she mostly supported him.
+She even decorated the bathroom of his stripclub.
 Yellow curtains.

 He opened a strip club?

 Yes, in Philadelphia.
-It was called Golden 33 and was pretty successful—although it had its issues with the law.
-He had a good eye for what people liked, and, with Tommy Rizzo, my father’s business partner, found a dancer called Honeysuckle Divine who was very popular because of her, um, skills.
+It was called Golden 33 and was pretty successful, too – although it had its issues with the law.
+He had a good eye for what people liked, and, with Tommy Rizzo, my father’s business partner, they found a dancer called Honeysuckle Divine who was very popular because of her, um, skills